emilyriehl/emilyriehl.github.io/_pages/seminar.md

 - December 5: [Raffael Stenzel](https://guests.mpim-bonn.mpg.de/stenzel/), MPIM Bonn

+Title: The (&infin;,2)-category of internal (&infin;,1)-categories

+Abstract: Results which concern the classification of parametrized structures over a given base by means of internal constructions within that base are fairly ubiquitous in logic, algebra and topology.
+These results are by and large formal consequences of reflection properties of an associated externalization functor.
+In this talk, we define the formal externalization of &infin;-categories internal to an ambient &infin;-category C and study the resulting (&infin;,2)-categorical enhancement thus obtained.
+We then construct a lift of this theory to the context of model categorical presentations, and relate it to homotopy theoretical constructions of Hovey, Dugger, and Riehl and Verity.

-- December 12: [Rok Gregoric](https://web.ma.utexas.edu/users/gregoric/), Johns Hopkins, on analytic rings
+- February ??: [Rok Gregoric](https://web.ma.utexas.edu/users/gregoric/), Johns Hopkins, on analytic rings

-- February ?? : Anish Chedalavada, Johns Hopkins, on applications to Morava E-theory
+- February ??: Anish Chedalavada, Johns Hopkins, on applications to Morava E-theory
 - February ??: [Jonathan Weinberger](https://sites.google.com/view/jonathanweinberger), Johns Hopkins, on exodromy

 ## Spring 2022 Schedule: (almost always on Tuesday, pretalk 4-5pm, talk 5:30-6:30pm)